jmotah/Three-Trios/out/production/ThreeTriosBetter/README.txt

 a view object are required to run the game.
 Once made, run the main class and the game will start!

     public static void main(String[] args) {
-        ThreeTriosModel<PlayingCard> model = new PlayerPlayerModel();
-        ThreeTriosView view = new TextualView(model);

         File cardConfig = new File(
-            "/Users/julienmotaharian/Desktop/OOD Projects/ThreeTrios/src/" +
-                "tie_setup_card_config.txt");
+                "src/cs3500/threetrios/cardconfigs/card_configuration.txt");

         File gridConfig = new File(
-            "/Users/julienmotaharian/Desktop/OOD Projects/ThreeTrios/src/" +
-                "tie_setup_grid_config.txt");
+                "src/cs3500/threetrios/gridconfigs/grid_configuration.txt");

+        if (args.length < 2) {
+          throw new IllegalArgumentException("Player types must be specified!");
+        }

+        ThreeTriosModel model = new GameModel();
         model.startGame(cardConfig, gridConfig);
+        ThreeTriosView redView = new GraphicalView(model);
+        ThreeTriosView blueView = new GraphicalView(model);
+        Players playerRed = processPlayerType(args[0], PlayerColor.RED, model);
+        Players playerBlue = processPlayerType(args[1], PlayerColor.BLUE, model);
+        ThreeTriosController controllerRed = new ThreeTriosController(model, playerRed, redView);
+        ThreeTriosController controllerBlue = new ThreeTriosController(model, playerBlue, blueView);

+        redView.makeVisible();
+        blueView.makeVisible();
       }

 KEY COMPONENTS

+Model:
-Model: ThreeTriosModel and PlayerPlayerModel
+    - ThreeTriosModel and GameModel and ReadonlyThreeTriosModel
-    This is the main body/source of code.
+        - This is the main body/source of code.
 The responsibility of the model class is to manage/change game states, game phases, player actions, and initializations.

+    - Cards and PlayingCard
+        - Manages and defines what a card actually is.

+    - Grid and GridTile
+        - Manages and defines what a game grid is in terms of the game and how a tile should be represented.

+    - Player and Players and AIPlayerListener and AIPlayer
+        - Defines what a player actually is.
+In this instance, Players is the interface while Player implements Players, allowing for variation for a possible AI player in the future.
+A player must possess a respective color and hand of list of playing cards.

+    - Strategies and Abstract Strategies and Strategy1 and Strategy2 and Strategy1And2
+        - Manages and defines logic for various AI strategies in the game.

+Controller:
+    - Features and ThreeTriosController and ThreeTriosModelListener
+        - Sets up logic to read user interactions while managing communications between the model, view, and various user inputs through functions like listeners.

-ConfigurationReaders: CardReader and GridReader
-    These classes primarily work to read, understand, and convert text to understandable code.
+    - CardReader and GridReader and ConfigurationReader These classes primarily work to read, understand, and convert text to understandable code.
     These classes are working to make the game fully customizable through a configuration file!

-Player: HumanPlayer
-    Defines what a player actually is.
-In this instance, Player is the interface while HumanPlayer implements Player, allowing for variation for a possible AI player in the future.
-A player must possess a respective color and hand of list of playing cards.
+View:

-View: ThreeTriosView and TextualView
+    - ThreeTriosView
-    Manages the main visual display/text display of the game.
+        - Manages the main visual display/text display of the game.
 Communicates with the model to create this display.

+    - GraphicalView
+        - Manages the main graphical visual display.
+Focuses on updated the view when needed to, primarily done through listeners, and ensuring readability.

+    - TextualView
+         - Manages the textual visual display.
+Focuses on updating the textual display.

 KEY SUBCOMPONENTS